-Why no boot device found Error at startup?
+Why no boot device found an Error at startup?

 No boot device found Windows 10